docker-library/docs/ros2/content.md

 ### Docker Compose

-In this example we'll demonstrate using [`docker-compose`](https://docs.docker.com/compose/) to spawn a pair of message publisher and subscriber nodes in seperate containers connected through shared software defined network.
+In this example we'll demonstrate using [`docker-compose`](https://docs.docker.com/compose/) to spawn a pair of message publisher and subscriber nodes in separate containers connected through shared software defined network.

 > Create the directory `~/ros2_demos` and add the first `Dockerfile` example from above.
 In the same directory, also create file `docker-compose.yml` with the following that runs a C++ publisher with a Python subscriber: